8bitnation/teambot/README.md

 If you have already joined the event, you should see `[ x ]` to the right of your name.
 Select this to leave the event.

-When the last participant leaves an event, the event will be removed, even if there are alernatives.
+When the last participant leaves an event, the event will be removed, even if there are alternatives.

 ## timezones